Search for:

 The statement added that through visionary planning and responsible execution, Governor Lawal has transformed that modest bungalow into a modern, multi-functional, multi-storey building.

-During the commissioning of the Ministry of Women Affairs building, Governor Lawal noted that this impressive structure symbolizes the significance of the Ministry’s role in his administration’s rescue and development agenda.
+While commissioning the Ministry of Women Affairs building, Governor Lawal emphasized that the impressive structure reflects the vital role the Ministry plays in advancing his administration’s rescue and development agenda.

-“It is with deep gratitude to Almighty Allah, and a strong sense of duty and purpose, that I stand before you today to at the commissioning of this newly constructed and furnished building for the Zamfara State Ministry of Women Affairs and Social Development, and the Foundation Stone laying for the construction of a new Women Center in this premises.
+“It is with deep gratitude to Almighty Allah, and a strong sense of duty and purpose, that I stand before you today for the commissioning of this newly constructed and furnished building for the Zamfara State Ministry of Women Affairs and Social Development, and the laying of the foundation stone for the new Women’s Center on these premises.”

 “It also gives me great honor to formally welcome our Special Guest of Honor, my Friend and a Friend of Zamfara State, my brother, Distinguished Senator of the Federal Republic, Senator Orji Uzor Kalu.